brainzvsbeauty2/Availity-Homework-Assignment-2022/README.md

 One of my biggest achievements, is getting my motorcycle license and owning a motorcycle.
 Being 4'9 you start to wonder if there are just a lot of things you can't do.
 After a while I started to believe it.
 I had to remember that this was something that I wanted since I was a kid and I couldn't keep pushing it aside.
 Being able to accomplish this goal, has made me feel like I can accomplish anything.
 This has me very determined to try and reach other goals.

-(add how it makes you feel to be able to achieve riding your bike)

 #### Tell me about something you have read recently that you would recommend and why.
 (Can be a Github Repo, Article, Blog, Book, etc)